A History of Riverbanks Zoo & Garden

 In December 1997 the members of Lexington and Richland county councils approved the most ambitious bond issue in Riverbanks history to-date—$15 million.
 These monies were used to fund a number of improvements in the Zoo and Garden, known collectively as Zoo 2002.
 Among the improvements was a new entrance to Riverbanks through the Botanical Garden, replacement of the Zoo’s original birdhouse, a new entry plaza, a new lemur island exhibit, new exhibits for elephants and gorillas, a new visitor service center (food, gift and group assembly area) with an Africa theme and a koala exhibit.
 These improvements were constructed and completed over a three-year period, between 1999 and 2002.

 Riverbanks broke ground on the largest expansion in Zoo history in May of 2014.
 The $36-million expansion and development project known as Destination Riverbanks would change the entire landscape of the Zoo and Garden.
 Projects opened in three phases.
 Phase one was completed in the summer of 2015.
 Highlights included two new animal habitats, Grizzly Ridge and Otter Run, an expanded entry plaza and ticketing facility, a state-of-the-art Guest Relations Center sponsored by SCE&G and a 4,500 square-foot gift shop.
 Waterfall Junction, a 3-acre children’s garden in the Botanical Garden, opened in April of 2016 completing phase two while phase three came to fruition in June of 2016 with the opening of Sea Lion Landing.
-The stunning replica of San Francisco’s Pier 39 is home to California sea lions and a harbor seal.
+The stunning replica of San Francisco’s Pier 39 is home to California sea lions and harbor seals.

 Riverbanks is now considered by community and political leaders as well as the residents of Columbia to be the area’s premier attraction.
 Riverbanks has twice won the Travel Attraction of the Year award by the Southeast Tourism Society and also has twice been awarded the annual Governor’s Cup by the South Carolina Department of Parks, Recreation and Tourism as the state’s Most Outstanding Attraction.
 The Zoo and Garden have been cited in a number of prestigious publications, including National Geographic and Horticulture magazines.
 The AZA again recognized Riverbanks with the distinguished Edward H. Bean Award in 1998 for its Toco toucan breeding program and in 2011 for long-term breeding and conservation of the endangered Bali mynah.